GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis: Evaluation

 \subsection{RQ3: Effectiveness of Static Confirmation}

 In RQ3, we conduct a further analysis of \name's intermediate results on \textit{Web3Bugs} to examine how static confirmation reduces false positives generated by pure GPT-based matching.

 Table~\ref{tab:logic_static} shows the raw functions reported by \name before and after static confirmation.
 Note that one vulnerability type may have multiple functions (the final result counts either TP or FP once, according to the calculation in \mysec\ref{sec:RQ1}), and these functions are not merged yet (i.e., a function A and the combination of function A and all its callers would be counted multiple times) that will be done in the final result.
 Hence, so the number of ``after'' cases shown here is much larger than the final TP+FP in Table~\ref{tab:logic_accuracy}.
 From the result, we observe that static confirmation effectively filters out most false positive cases for the vulnerability types: \textit{Wrong Interest Rate Order}, \textit{Wrong Checkpoint Order} and \textit{Risky First Deposit}.
-The reason behind this is that the description of scenarios and properties for these three types is coarse-grained, leading to many candidate functions passing the GPT-based matching step.
+The reason is that the description of scenarios and properties for these three types is coarse-grained, leading to many candidate functions passing the GPT-based matching step.
 In static confirmation, \name can further instruct GPT to identify related statements and variables, filtering out those that do not satisfy the vulnerability types.
 Overall, after static confirmation, only 221 raw functions remain out of the original 647 functions.
 This indicates that static confirmation successfully filters out two-thirds of the false positives.

 We further analyze the negative impact of static confirmation.
-Among the 426 cases filtered out, only 3 cases were false negatives, and 1 case was related to compilation problems.
-Out of the total 8 false negatives in \textit{Web3Bugs}, the remaining 4 cases did not pass the GPT-based scenario and property matching step.
+Among the 426 cases filtered out, only 3 \fixme{ground-truth} cases \fixme{were initially matched by GPT but later excluded by static analysis, resulting in 3 false negatives}. \fixme{Another false negative} was related to compilation problems.
+The remaining four did not pass the GPT-based scenario and property matching step.
 This indicates that static confirmation has only a minor impact on the false negatives.

-\answerbox{ \textbf{Answer for RQ3:} Static confirmation effectively filtered out 65.84\% of the false positive cases in the \textit{Web3Bugs} dataset, while having only a minor impact on the false negative cases. }
+\solvedreview{"[static analysis] having only a minor impact on the false negative cases" (line 947).
+Please explain.
+Are you (a) only validating the vulnerabilities reported by GPT or (b) also looking for new vulnerabilities in the static analysis phase?
+I assume it is (a), but then I am unable to see why it will impact false negatives.} \answerbox{ \textbf{Answer for RQ3:} Static confirmation effectively filtered out 65.84\% of the false positive cases in the \textit{Web3Bugs} dataset, while having only a minor impact on the false negative cases. }